InSpecLearn4SDL: Interpretable Spectral Features Predict Conductivity in Self-Driving Doped Conjugated Polymer Labs: Results and Discussion

 The fitness of each solution, analogous to a loss function, is evaluated through the following process: \begin{itemize} \item For each optical spectrum, we compute the AUC under each bin of the candidate. \item We then compute the AUC for the second derivative of the spectra.
-The choice of the second derivative, in addition to the original spectrum, was based on domain knowledge. \item Then we combine the AUC features from the original and second derivative spectra with the corresponding processing parameters.
+The choice of the second derivative, in addition to the original spectrum, was based on domain knowledge.
+The second derivative is calculated from the min-max normalized raw spectra.
+We then use the Savitzky-Golay filter function from \textit{SciPy} and set the "deriv" parameter to 2. \item Then we combine the AUC features from the original and second derivative spectra with the corresponding processing parameters.
 As a guiding principle, we aim to keep the total number of features for the ML model to roughly 10-15\% of the training dataset size to avoid overfitting.
 As the training dataset size was 103, we experimented with 4, 5, and 6 bin locations—corresponding to 3, 4, and 5 bins respectively—yielding 6, 8, and 10 AUC features (from both the original and second-derivative spectra).
 Among these, the best model performance was observed using 5 bin locations.
-However, the results and the important features identified for 4 and 6 bin locations were qualitatively similar, suggesting stability in feature selection across a reasonable range of bin counts. \item After this, we train a ML regression model using the training dataset to predict conductivity.
+However, the results and the important features identified for 4 and 6 bin locations were qualitatively similar, suggesting stability in feature selection across a reasonable range of bin counts. \item After this, we train an ML regression model using the training dataset to predict conductivity.
 We chose a random forest regression model.
-A detailed discussion on the choice of regression model has been done in Section \ref{sec:qspr1}. \item Finally, we evaluate the model by computing 5-fold cross-validation root mean square error (RMSE) between predicted and true conductivity for the training dataset.
+A detailed discussion of the choice of regression model is presented in Section \ref{sec:qspr1}. \item Finally, we evaluate the model by computing 5-fold cross-validation root mean square error (RMSE) between predicted and true conductivity for the training dataset.
 RMSE is used as the fitness function to be minimized. \end{itemize}

 In each generation of GA, the creation of the population proceeds as below-